 In 2004 I was a member of BBC Radio Drama’s Sparks writers group.
 BBC Radio 4 then commissioned me to adapt Upside Down and Back to Front for their Afternoon Play slot.
 The play was broadcast on 14 November 2006.
 I was also commissioned to write a drama documentary about cycling and jazz called The Climb.
 It featured original music by – and an interview with – Soweto Kinch.
 It was broadcast on 4 July 2007.

 In 2003 conceptual artist Sheila Farrell, arts administrator Deborah Rees, radio producer and theatre director Peter Leslie Wild and I co-founded the arts production company artworcs. artworcs commissioned and produced Upside Down and Back to Front – at The Number 8 Community Arts Centre, Pershore (February 2005).
 The play is inspired by photography and storytelling.

-I have directed public rehearsed readings of plays by other writers including work by Mo Murrie, Rose Marshall, Nicola Jones and Martin Drury.
+I have directed public rehearsed readings of plays by other writers including work by Mo Murrie, Rose Miller, Nicola Jones and Martin Drury.

 Education and training experience